 The machine operator's place of work is with the remote control when the pump is in operation.
-If you operate the machine using the remote control, all operating and control devices on the machine must be closed to prevent unauthorised access.
+If you operate the machine using the remote control, all control and operating elements on the machine that are not protected by the control console lock must be secured.
+This is to prevent unauthorised access.